 My work for the past several years has been influenced by my life as an educator and working and living with animals.
-I am often compelled to include some information in my art.
-It is the way the information is presented that I find the most creative and enjoyable challenge.
+In keeping with that, I am often compelled to include some information in my art.
+It is the way the information is presented that I find the most creative and enjoyable challenges.
 For me, art making in and of itself is a lifelong joy, but it is also an unspoken communication with the viewer.
 How do I take the things that mean the most to me and present that in a way that invites curiosity and inquisitiveness?
 In short, how do I get the viewer to wonder about it?

 Part of my creative process is bringing to life my observations of our natural world and our place in that world--how we affect it, how we re-shape it, how we are connected to it, and how we become disconnected from it.
 I have a lot to say about that and I explore the ideas in several different media including: mixed media painting, illustration, mural design, box assemblage sculptures, collage, photography, re-purposing, and fiber arts.

 My work has evolved over time and continues to evolve as I live and observe the world around me.
 Making and creating art allows me to speak to that part of my conscience, giving ownership to my particular vision.
 I may speak to a particular issue or social cause that I am concerned about, or I may create a reflection on something I've observed, or I may create a piece with humor (if you're not laughing, you're not living!), or I may pay an homage to a piece of favorite literature or artist; truly, it's a rabbit hole I never tire of exploring.